Tutorial: Docker Compose as a remote interpreter

 Debug the application

-Select the Development run/debug configuration and click Shift+F9 to start debugging.
+Select the sample_rails_app run/debug configuration and click Shift+F9.

 Click the Sign up now! button.
 On the Sign up page, enter the required user parameters and click Create my account.